Housing Staff In Crisis Response

 "Thanks to the commitment and willingness of housing officers to go the extra mile, our older residents continue to receive the help they need with getting essentials, medical supplies and support if they are struggling with their wellbeing."

-Age Concern spoke to all the tenants within 36 hours of receiving the referral being made by South Tyneside Homes, with the majority of them contacted on the same day.
+Age Concern spoke to all the tenants within 36 hours of receiving the referral being made by South Tyneside Council Housing Services, with the majority of them contacted on the same day.
 All those who have needed shopping and prescriptions have received support and added to Age Concern's weekly welfare call.

-Grahame Cassidy, Chief Officer at Age Concern Tyneside South said: "I am proud to say that working in partnership with South Tyneside Homes has been a genuinely good experience.
+Grahame Cassidy, Chief Officer at Age Concern Tyneside South said: "I am proud to say that working in partnership with Housing Services has been a genuinely good experience.
 In record time we have set up smooth communication channels and processes.

-"South Tyneside Homes are identifying tenants at risk who require our assistance and referring them across within a very short timeframe.
+"South Tyneside Council Housing Services are identifying tenants at risk who require our assistance and referring them across within a very short timeframe.
 This has meant that we are able to assist people before it becomes a crisis reducing hardship for the older person and reducing the risk of hospitalisation.
-The South Tyneside Homes staff have shown a real desire to support their residents during this difficult time."
+The Housing Services staff have shown a real desire to support their residents during this difficult time."

 The feedback from the residents has been extremely positive with some saying it offered them a lifeline at a time in need.
 One resident of Calf Close House in Jarrow said: "Big thanks again for the help, I'm really thankful for everyone's support."